|

 shorthand code whereby no one could check the veracity of his

-notes.
+shorthand notes.
 The judge overruled defendant’s objections and

 allowed the said typed copies of the said